All Episodes

 It still boils me.

-Because my insight was nothing unique.
+It still boils me because my insight was nothing unique.

-It didn't require any sort of superintelligence or insight or anything.
+It didn't require any sort of super intelligence or insight or anything.

 It was just right there for anybody and everybody to see.